 It seems that everyone is an expert when it comes to what is good for you - even if there is no evidence to support their claims.
 At best, such advice is harmless, at worst - it could end up killing you.
 There are some foods, though, that are exceptionally healthy and science is finally catching up to what some cultures have already known.
 Turmeric is one such example.
 This is one spice that has been used for centuries as a medicinal herb.
-If you don't want to be adding turmeric to all your food to reap the benefits, you can take a supplement like the one in this Research Verified Turmeric review.
+If you're not looking to change your diet, consider taking a nutritional supplement for health benefits.

 Below are some "healthy" foods that should be avoided.

 Take a look at the fruit juices on offer at the store.
 They usually have a small percentage of real fruit, made more palatable by the addition of a lot of sugar, making them little more than sugar water.

 Even if you squeeze your own juice though, you are still going to get into trouble.
 Fruit has a lot of naturally occurring sugar.
 The effect of that sugar is, however, diluted by the naturally occurring fiber in the fruit when you eat the fruit whole.
 Without the fiber, your glass of orange juice basically contains the same kind of sugar shot as a soda does.
 Take the fiber out of the picture and there is no buffer between your blood stream and the sugar.
 That means digestion happens quickly and the sugar is jacked straight into your bloodstream.